Georgia Tech Energy Day

 Data Center Infrastructure and Resources

 Data Center Infrastructure and Resources play a critical role in shaping the future of computing and energy efficiency.
-This track will feature discussions on chip design optimization to reduce power consumption, advanced thermal management technologies across multiple length scales, and how Georgia Tech’s computing infrastructure creates opportunities for innovation in energy efficiency.
+This track will feature discussions on advanced thermal management technologies across multiple length scales, and how Georgia Tech’s computing infrastructure creates opportunities for innovation in energy efficiency.
 Speakers will also explore the broader resource impacts of data centers—including water, energy, and land use—highlighting strategies to balance performance with sustainability.

 Grid Technologies and Markets